-To download full document on Bipolar Disorder please Click Here.
+To download full document on Bipolar Disorder please click here.

 What is Bipolar Disorder?

-Bipolar disorder is a mental illness that causes disturbances in a person’s mood, energy, and ability to function.
-The severe mood swings that occur generally last for weeks to months at a time, and can result in significant disability through damaged relationships, difficulty with employment, and significant risk of harm because of reckless or impulsive behaviour.
+Bipolar disorder is a mental illness that causes disturbances in a person’s mood, energy and ability to function.
+The severe mood swings that occur generally last for weeks to months at a time, and can result in significant disability through damaged relationships, difficulty with employment and significant risk of harm because of reckless or impulsive behaviour.

-Bipolar disorder can be inherited such that people whose parents have bipolar disorder are also more likely to have the illness (although in the majority of cases, children of parents with bipolar do not develop the illness).
+The exact cause of why some people develop bipolar disorder is not known.
+However, there are several important factors which are known to play a part in causing the illness.
+Bipolar disorder can be inherited; people whose parents have bipolar disorder are also more likely to have the illness (although in the majority of cases, children of parents with bipolar disorder do not develop the illness).

-People with bipolar have been found to have a disturbance of the chemicals in the brain, which is why the illness can often be controlled with medication.
+People with bipolar disorder have been found to have a disturbance of the chemicals in the brain, which is why the illness can often be controlled with medication.

-It is also known that stressful life events may increase the chance of developing bipolar disorder among those who are at risk (e.g. those with a family history of the illness) and stress can also make further episodes of either mania or depression more likely in those who already have developed the disorder
+Stressful life events may increase the chance of developing bipolar disorder among those who are at risk (e.g. those with a family history of the illness) and stress can also make further episodes of either mania or depression more likely in those who already have developed the disorder

 Bipolar disorder can cause dramatic mood swings – from a feeling of being elated or uncomfortably irritable, to periods of feeling profoundly sad and hopeless, often with periods of normal moods in between.
 The periods of highs and lows are called episodes of mania and depression, respectively.

 Features or symptoms of a manic phase include:

-- Increased energy and/or restlessness
+- Increased energy and/or restlessness.

-- Less need for sleep
+- Less need for sleep.

-- Uncontrollable racing thoughts
+- Uncontrollable racing thoughts.

-- Impulsive, risky behaviour – e.g. excessive spending sprees, foolish business investments or out-of-character sexual behaviour.
+- Impulsive, risky behaviour, e.g. excessive spending sprees, foolish business investments or out-of-character sexual behaviour.

-- Unrealistic beliefs – such that one is invincible or has special powers.
+- Unrealistic beliefs, such that one is invincible or has special powers.

-- Intense sadness or despair
+- Intense sadness or despair.

-- Loss of interest or pleasure in doing things which one previously enjoyed
+- Loss of interest or pleasure in doing things which one previously enjoyed.

-- Loss of energy, fatigue
+- Loss of energy, fatigue.

-- Sleep difficulties – sleeping too much or too little
+- Sleep difficulties – sleeping too much or too little.

-- Change in appetite
+- Change in appetite.

-- Difficulty concentrating, remembering or making decisions
+- Difficulty concentrating, remembering or making decisions.

-- Thoughts of life not being worth living or of suicide
+- Thoughts of life not being worth living or of suicide.

 In severe cases of either mania or depression, psychotic symptoms may develop.